Thursday, 9 April 2026

 Wednesday, 28 January 2026

-As pointed out countless times, most of Trump's actions, even the most brutal, have solid American ancestry:
+As pointed out countless times, most of Trump's actions have solid American ancestry:

 The threat of official violence is constant.
 Only now, the menace is extending beyond black and brown residents, to anyone who dares to decry or document the administration’s overreach.
 In short, the protective factor of white privilege is collapsing in the face of Trump’s fascism.